squeaky-pl/japronto/tutorial/6_exceptions.md

 # Handling exceptions

-There might be cases when there are exceptions raised you want to turn into custom responses instead of failing with 500 Internal Server Error.
+There may be cases where you may want to respond with a custom response instead of a 500 Internal Server Error when an exception(s) is raised.
 Or you might want to override the default 404 handler.
 Enter exception handlers.

   ```python
   # examples/6_exceptions/exceptions.py